Nox1858/GameExample/README.md

-Hello, this is random Game
+Hello, this is random Game by Nox